Tips for elegant contributions in the age of confident glazzing AI tooling

 AI companies hire humans

-If ChatGPT could do everything Sam Altman says it can do then OpenAI wouldn’t have an intern program for summer 2026.
+If ChatGPT could do everything Sam Altman says it can do then OpenAI wouldn’t have an intern program for fall 2026.
 The hype is for investors not developers.

 AI may destroy humanity